Juwon-Ogunseye/ChainCoop-TaskTracker/Chain-Coop Team Tasks/Online Event Planning - Twitter and LinkedIn.md

 - **Assigned to:** Seun, Davy, Content King
 - **Deadline:** [1st of every month]
 - **Subtasks:**
-  - [ ] Brainstorm and finalize a topic for the event.
+  - [x] Brainstorm and finalize a topic for the event. ✅ 2024-08-21
-  - [ ] Decide on the theme that aligns with our organization's goals.
+  - [x] Decide on the theme that aligns with our organization's goals. ✅ 2024-08-21

 ---